modo-lv/bloodborne-checklist-2/pages/01_early/01_sickroom.md

 #### After [Hunter's Dream] {#sickroom_after}
 - `t` [Iosefka]
   :?
 After visiting the [Hunter's Dream], the door to the room where you woke up will be locked, but you can talk to [Iosefka] through it.
-  :i You can get another one after you spend it, as long as [Father Gascoigne] is alive.
+  :i You can get another one after you spend it, until you enter [Oedon Chapel] in the [Cathedral Ward].
   `r` [Iosefka's Blood Vial]

 :::